zifornd/metaBP/docs/output.md

 ### CAT

 [CAT](https://github.com/dutilh/CAT) is a toolkit for annotating contigs and bins from metagenome-assembled-genomes.
-The MAG pipeline uses CAT to assign taxonomy to genome bins based on the taxnomy of the contigs.
+The MetaBP pipeline uses CAT to assign taxonomy to genome bins based on the taxnomy of the contigs.

 <details markdown="1">
 <summary>Output files</summary>